marcinwiacek/requestor/readme.md

 * Creating simple & powerfull app, which will provide all important technical elements
 * Fast, easy and effective testing for requests (without bla, bla, bla)
-* Avoiding stupid, annoying elements visible in similar software (user should be focused on task, which could be/should be done, not on the tool)
+* Avoiding stupid, annoying elements visible in similar software (user should be focused on task, not on the tool)
 * Providing support for modern elements like HTTP/2

 # Features
-* Sending requests (although this will mix different things, it's worth to mention, that this can be POST, GET, XML, JSON, REST, SOAP and others)
+* Sending requests (although this will mix different things, it's worth to say, that this can be POST, GET, XML, JSON, REST, SOAP and others)
 * Preparing requests tests using GUI in web browser (tested mainly in desktop Firefox, should be perfectly fine in Chrome/Edge/Chromium and Safari)
 * Saving data in good formatted text JSON files (changes are easy to track in Git)
 * Saving execution info in the SQLite DB and easy to read HTML and TXT files
-* Concurrent work (when one user is doing something, other see updates)
+* Concurrent work (when one user is doing something, others immediatley see updates)

 # Installation and running
 You need NodeJS with SQLite3, for example in Ubuntu it's enough to execute just two commands for installing and one for start:

 1. ```sudo snap install node --classic --channel=20```
 2. ```sudo npm install sqlite3```